“Blue technology industries will help the expansion of the hydrographic market” - 14/01/2020

 Bluetooth LE was chosen to allow for seamless and automatic connectivity with both PC and mobile platforms.
 Firmware and operating modes were simplified, alongside software providing automatic profile acquisition and translation into a wide range of industry data formats.
 Longer endurance was allowed for with a large battery capacity and ultra-low power sleep modes.

 Stopping a vessel to take a profile is both time-consuming and, in many cases, impractical.
-Deployment systems such as the Teledyne Oceanscience RapidCast winch allow for the automated acquisition of profiles whilst the vessel is underway and can be used with the SWiFT in shallow water, and the RapidPro SVT in deeper water to acquire profiles up to 500m depth whilst underway.
+Deployment systems such as the Teledyne Oceanscience RapidCast winch allow for the automated acquisition of profiles while the vessel is underway and can be used with the SWiFT in shallow water, and the RapidPro SVT in deeper water to acquire profiles up to 500m depth while underway.

 Traditional Hydrographic Surveyor

 Valeport collaborated with XOCEAN’s Irish sea mission in October 2018 to deliver a step change in the cost, environmental impact and safety of collecting data, with the specifically designed XO-450 platform.
 Valeport’s MiniSVS and SWiFT SVP were used to enhance the resolution and accuracy of the multibeam system, which was operated from the USV in a range of weather conditions and sea states, as well as a variety of inshore and offshore locations.
-XOCEAN’s mission demonstrated the platform had an endurance of up to 18 days and a range of 1,512 nautical miles, evidencing it as a flexible system capable of delivering data for a wide range of applications which was ideal for performing safe and cost-effective bathymetric survey work.
+XOCEAN’s mission demonstrated that the platform had an endurance of up to 18 days and a range of 1,512 nautical miles, evidencing it as a flexible system capable of delivering data for a wide range of applications, and making it ideal for performing safe and cost-effective bathymetric survey work.